Special Milk Program

 Milk is sold to all children at a reduced price, such as the actual price of the milk minus the amount of the USDA reimbursement.
 This option does not require eligibility documentation.

 - Non-pricing Program.
 Milk is served free to all participating children.
-You are reimbursed a standard rate for each half-pint of milk served.
+Milk is reimbursed at a standard rate for each half-pint of milk served.
 This option does not require eligibility documentation.

 Under the terms of the Annual Agreement, each SMP sponsor agrees to: